 The above result indicates a high level of psychological stress in the current research sample.
-This result was interpreted according to the adopted model (Sealy's model) by the fact that most students are exposed to various life pressures, especially academic pressures, which push students to stress, especially when this stress is repeated in the student.
-When the stress factor continues, the body's defense process stops and he suffers from a state of fatigue and stress and his activity decreases, which causes a state of frustration that leads to burnout.
-In it, Sealy decides that repeated exposure to stress has negative effects on the lives of students.
+This result was interpreted according to the adopted model (Sealy's model), namely that most students are exposed to various life pressures, especially academic pressures, which push them to stress, especially when this stress is repeated.
+When the stress factor persists, the body's defense mechanisms stop, and he experiences fatigue and stress; his activity decreases, leading to frustration and burnout.
+In it, Sealy concludes that repeated exposure to stress negatively affects students' lives.
 The researcher explains this by the fact that students live in an academic environment where they are exposed to multiple stimuli, some of which they may be able to confront and challenge, or they may not be able to bear the hardships that affect their physical and psychological state, leading them to a recurring series of stresses that make them unable to bear them.

 The second objective is the correlation between academic burnout and psychological stress among university students and its significance.
-To achieve this goal, Pearson's correlation coefficient was used between the total scores obtained by the research sample members, numbering (550) male and female students in public and private universities, on the psychological stress and academic burnout scale.
-The value of the correlation coefficient between psychological stress and academic burnout reached (0.617) degrees.
-When calculating the moral significance of the correlation coefficients using the t-test, it appeared that this value was statistically significant because it was higher than the tabular correlation value of (0.178) at the level of (0.05) and a degree of freedom of (549).
+To achieve this goal, Pearson's correlation coefficient was used to examine the relationship between the total scores of the research sample (550 male and female students from public and private universities) and the psychological stress and academic burnout scale.
+The correlation coefficient between psychological stress and academic burnout was 0.617.
+When calculating the moral significance of the correlation coefficients using the test, it appeared that this value was statistically significant because it was higher than the tabular correlation value of (0.178) at the level of (0.05) and a degree of freedom of (549).
 Table 9 shows this.